-The Interactive Highway Safety Design Model (IHSDM) is a suite of software analysis tools used to evaluate the safety and operational effects of geometric design decisions on highways.
+The IHSDM is a suite of software analysis tools used to evaluate the safety and operational effects of geometric design decisions on highways.

-IHSDM is a decision-support tool that provides estimates of a highway design's expected safety and operational performance and checks existing or proposed highway designs against relevant design policy values.
-Results of the IHSDM support decision making in the highway design process.
+IHSDM is a decision-support tool that provides estimates of a highway design's expected safety and operational performance.
+Results of the IHSDM support decisionmaking in the highway design process.
 Intended users include highway project managers, designers, and traffic and safety reviewers in State and local highway agencies and in engineering consulting firms.

-The IHSDM—which supports the Federal Highway Administration's (FHWA's) Data-Driven Safety Analysis (DDSA) initiative—includes six evaluation modules (Crash Prediction, Design Consistency, Intersection Review, Policy Review, Traffic Analysis, and Driver/Vehicle), as well as an Economic Analyses Tool.
+The IHSDM—which supports the Federal Highway Administration's (FHWA's) Data-Driven Safety Analysis (DDSA) initiative—includes five evaluation modules (i.e., Crash Prediction, Design Consistency, Policy Review, Traffic Analysis, and Driver/Vehicle), as well as an Economic Analysis Tool.
 This website summarizes the capabilities and applications of the IHSDM evaluation modules, and provides a library of the research reports documenting their development.

-Development of the IHSDM is coordinated with two related initiatives: the Highway Safety Manual, developed by the Transportation Research Board and published by the American Association of State Highway and Transportation Officials (AASHTO), and Safety Analyst, developed by FHWA and now available as AASHTOWare.
+Development of the IHSDM is coordinated with the HSM, developed by the Transportation Research Board and published by the American Association of State Highway and Transportation Officials.